banistr/frominto_fi/README.md

 # frominto_fi

 Finnish language is hard.
 We come from "Mäntyharju_lta_" or "Hiekkaharju_sta_".
 We spend our time "Lahde_ssa_" or "Kesälahde_lla_".
-This is a first trial make things better. better digital services in progress to help with at least the common cities/places.
+This is a first trial make things better and to help with at least the common cities/places.

 ## Howto
 `npm run test`